vishwakumarv/vishwakumarv/README.md

 I think in terms of alerts, timelines, and evidence.
 A finding without a timeline and a recommendation is unfinished work.
 I run **Linux** daily, document everything I touch as a case study, and study attacker tradecraft across web, OSINT, and reverse engineering to keep my perspective fresh.
 I'm drawn to **detection engineering**, malware triage, and the boring-but-critical reliability work that holds a security program together.

-I compete in CTFs on [HackTheBox](https://app.hackthebox.com/users/2569138) and [TryHackMe](https://tryhackme.com/p/vkumxr), have interned building ESP32-based IIoT devices and doing offensive security work, and I treat side projects like real engagements — scope, evidence, findings, recommendations, lessons learned.
+I compete in CTFs on [HackTheBox](https://app.hackthebox.com/users/2569138) and [TryHackMe](https://tryhackme.com/p/vkumxr), have interned building ESP32 and Raspberry Pi-based IIoT devices and doing security work.
+I treat side projects like real engagements — scope, evidence, findings, recommendations, lessons learned.
 I write everything up at [vishwakumarv.github.io](https://vishwakumarv.github.io).

 ---